SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/UserHandle/InitializeFixedUserhandle/README.md

 #FixedUserHandle Sample

-This sample demonstrate how to create an fixed user handles for the nodes and connectors.
+This sample demonstrates how to create the fixed user handles for the nodes and connectors.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/userhandles?theme=fluent